Treatment Center Setting

 WHAT FRIENDS & FAMILY SAY

-Loved ones rated Bluff Plantation highly, with particularly high ratings for cleanliness.
-One reviewer praised the doctor-patient interaction.
+Most of the loved ones polled by Rehabs.com regarded Bluff Plantation favorably with high ratings for cleanliness.
+M.T. praised the doctor-patient interaction.
 “Dr. Jacobs and the clinical staff are amazing!!
-It's rare to have daily interaction with the Medical Director, the doctors usually "stop by" a couple times a week at other programs,” M.T. wrote.
+It's rare to have daily interaction with the Medical Director, the doctors usually "stop by" a couple times a week at other programs."

 WHAT STAFF SAY